 or hydraulics or environmental hydrology.

-For more information, please view or download the full CV (updated in December 2016) or go through the web links above (Education, Experience, Research, Publication, and Teaching).
+For more information, please view or download the full CV (updated in September 2020) or go through the web links: Education, Experience, Research, Publication, and Teaching.

 My first name pronounces as